DranoMax/AntSim/README.md

 * Searching ants should "smell" the trail of other ants that lead to food and then "adopt" their path.
 * Ability to click on ant and follow it - also display facts about ant.
-* Ant hills should create more ants as food is produced AND use more food depending on number of ants alive.
+* Ant hills should use more food depending on number of ants alive.
 Should eventually run out and "die".
+* Need to introduce combat ability - maybe a food source that moves and has to be killed before collected.
 * Should include enemy ants that fight with player ants over food.

 Contributions